pyxem/orix/doc/dev/importing.rst

 For example, Numba functions not used in the functionality imported by the user are not compiled, and libraries not used are not imported.

+Another notable benefit to lazy loading is reduced import times for downstream packages.
+In most cases, they only use parts of our functionality, and will thus not have to import other parts they are not using.

 New imports go in the ``__init__.pyi`` "stub files", *not* in the ``__init__.py`` files.
 Basically, nothing should go in the ``__init__.py`` files except the lazy loading functionality.